gramineproject/gsc/Examples/java-simple/README.md

 ## Disclaimer

-* This generated confidential computing image is for non-production usage.
+* This generated image is for non-production usage.

 * Tested on:
   - Type: Azure Confidential Computing SGX Virtual Machine